 - FREQUENT STOPS!

-- Watch for early signs of motion sickness
+- Watch for Early Signs of Infant Carsickness

-- Make sure to listen, if your child says he’s feeling sick or dizzy.
-Also, pay attention if she loses her appetite, or appears pale or sweaty.
+- Look for signs your baby is feeling sick or dizzy.
+Pay attention if she loses her appetite, or appears pale or sweaty.

 - Ginger snap cookies.
 Eat a couple before you start the trip and then periodically during the trip.